dhruvdevu/GenreClassificationDL/index.md

 ## Results
 ### Genre Classification
 Here we present our results at our main task - classifying songs by genre.
+We partition our songs into a train and test set (of sizes 26k, 6k respectively) using sklearn after shuffling to mix up genres.
+For validation, we use keras' built in partitioning to create a validation set with a split of 0.3.

 The metrics we primarily concerned ourselves with were accuracy, precision and recall (Average precision over all classes), and F1 score.

 First, to understand the results from our LSTM and CNN model, we look at how a baseline full connected net performs on our data.
 This is how our training and validation accuracy look:

 <img width="8000" height="500" src="Pictures/ipyPlots/baseline_accuracy.png" alt="best">

 Not too bad - even this basic model seems to be learning something, which is promising for us.
 We see test and training accuracy of about 40%.

 Let's look at our model's precision and recall curve - even though we balanced our classes in the data, accuracy is not always the best metric for our model's success.

 <img width="800" height="500" src="Pictures/ipyPlots/baseline_precision_recall.png" alt="best">

 Our baseline has an average precision of 0.44 over 18 classes, with an F1 score of 0.42.

 We now look at our LSTM Model.
 One of the problems we faced with our LSTM was that it was much slower at both training and inference - it took on the order of 20x as long to train and infer.
 Here we show our results:

 <img width="800" height="500" src="Pictures/ipyPlots/lstm_accuracy.png" alt="best">

 Our model had an accuracy of ~30%.
 This varied between training runs, and we occasionally were able to get it to the range of 40-45% with a smaller batch size.

 <img width="800" height="500" src="Pictures/ipyPlots/lstm_precision_recall.png" alt="best">